folkertdev/rust-rfcs/text/0000-labeled-match.md

 # Summary
 [summary]: #summary

 This RFC adds labeled match: a `match` can be labeled, and be targeted by a `continue` that takes a single operand.
 This value is treated as a replacement operand to the `match` expression.
+Labeled match is useful when writing state machines, and in cases where C uses fallthroughs from one switch branch to another.

 This construct is similar to a `match` inside of a loop, with a mutable variable being updated to move to the next state.
 For instance, these two functions are semantically equivalent: